Boyd Gaming's business model is buoyed by the US public's

 that operate in four states in the Midwest and southern US.
 This

-segment brought in more than 30% of Boyd's revenue during fiscal
+segment brought in almost 40% of Boyd's revenue during fiscal

 Sales and Marketing

-The company's advertising and marketing promotion costs totaled
+The company's advertising and marketing promotion costs were

 locals since the casinos that are not on the Las Vegas Strip are